matchaxmoxie/matchaxmoxie/README.md

 ## About Me

-I build digital infrastructure that actually fits how people work—not the other way around.
+I build digital infrastructure that actually fits how people work...not the other way around.

 I was the only girl on an all-boys robotics team.
 I stayed, learned, and left more determined to build things that matter.
 When the pandemic hit, I pivoted toward local businesses with no online presence.
 I sat down with owners and walked them through the whole transition: sites, social and email marketing, scheduling, follow-up tools, simple automation.
 The goal was never "get online."
-It was to make the tech actually work for them—accessible, intuitive, without manuals or forced workflows.
+It was to make the tech actually work for them...accessible, intuitive, without manuals or forced workflows.

 That philosophy shapes everything I do: **start with the human, build from there.**